 tenant dies in your rental property

-But this can be complicated when dealing with a grieving family, especially if any details of the estate are in dispute.
+But this can be complicated when dealing with a grieving family, especially if any estate details are in dispute.

-The most complex situations are those involving a tenant who lived alone or was the sole tenant named on the lease.
+The most complex situations involve a tenant who lived alone or was the sole tenant named on the lease.
 Their estate is responsible for settling their lease with you, and you’re responsible for protecting the tenant’s rights — for example, ensuring the security of their personal belongings.

 So, what should you do to resolve a deceased tenant situation in keeping with the law and in a way that supports your business while being sensitive to the needs of the grieving family?
 Find all the information you need in our landlord guide below.